SurajPokharkar/live-user-filter/README.md

 ## To-do

+* Add support for filtering users by gender.
+* Add support for filtering users by interests.
-* Add more features, such as the ability to sort the list of users.
+* Add support for exporting the list of users to a CSV file
 * Improve the design of the app.

 ## Credits